 Please ensure that the technical specifications for your appliance mention one of these certifications and the number of grams emitted per hour.

 In the event of smog, the use of all solid fuel-burning appliances, including certified appliances, is prohibited.
 Residents who fail to comply with this prohibition will be liable to fines.

 Subscribe to Environment Canada’s alerts so as not to miss any smog warnings, or check the weather forecast daily.

 However, you are allowed to use your stove or fireplace, whether or not it is certified, if there is a power outage in your building lasting more than three hours.

 Comply with the by-law

-Before installing, replacing or removing a heating appliance that uses fuel (wood, coal, ecological logs, pellets, natural gas, oil, ethanol, propane), you must get a permit.
+In some Boroughs, before installing, replacing or removing a heating appliance that uses fuel (wood, coal, ecological logs, pellets, natural gas, oil, ethanol, propane), you must get a permit.